bitst0rm-pub/Formatter/README.md

 Summary:

 - The `Reset` option is the exclusive method to exit any mode.
+- Clicking the same selected item will remove it.
 - None of the modes will ever modify your Settings file.
 - The current mode is indicated on the status bar for your reference.